jc-benchmarkcorp/anthos/README.md

 ## About The Project
 Get up and running with Anthos leveraging Terraform Modules.
 All you need is a project (with a network).

+What you are creating:

+Single - One GKE public cluster, Cluster Registration, ASM installation, ACM installation, Dual - Two GKE public clusters, Cluster Registration, ASM installation, ACM installation

+Next iteration:

+Dual Private Cluster setup, with a bastion host (More along the lines of real world setup)

 Anthos Benefits:
 * Kubernetes Everywhere (and under your control)
 * Container Management - GKE/k8s